 Alan J. Hawkins

-Alan J. Hawkins is a professor in the Brigham Young University School of Family Life.
-His widely-published work has prompted multiple awards.
-His research focuses on educational interventions and public policies to prevent unnecessary divorce and help couples form and sustain healthy marriages and relationships.
+Alan J. Hawkins is manager of the Utah Marriage Commission and an emeritus professor in the Brigham Young University School of Family Life.
+His work focuses on educational interventions and public policies to help couples form and sustain healthy relationships and stronger relationships, and prevent unnecessary divorce.

 On Key